Writing as an expert in your field is only partly about who you are and what you know.

 - Why will my reader care about this?

-- Am I really addressing their needs/questions/challenges?
+- Am I addressing their needs/questions/challenges?

 - How do I want this to benefit/affect them?